-In other words, these tools are all not ``intelligent enough'' to our participants.
+Here we further summarize the cases that are hard to be accomplished by existing tools.
+In comparison to the high-level question types provided in Section \ref{sec:data_summary}, we dive deeper into what these questions in the study were about and provide detailed examples.

-In this subsection, we further summarize the cases that are hard to be accomplished using existing tools.
-In comparison to the high-level question types provided in section \ref{sec:data_summary}, we dived deeper into what these questions in the study were about, and provided detailed examples of these cases.
+\begin{itemize}[leftmargin=3mm] \item \textbf{Exploratory Search}: When users know some characteristics of what they are searching for but cannot specify the exact object.
+For instance, P1 asked, ``What churches did I visit in Barcelona?''

-\begin{itemize} \item \textbf{Exploratory Search}: When users know some characteristics of what they are searching for but cannot specify the exact object.
-For instance, P1 asked, ``What churches did I visit in Barcelona?'' \item \textbf{Look up and Locate}: When users know specific references or attributes about an item, such as date, location, or a person in the photo, and want to quickly locate the relevant media.
-For example, P4 asked, ``Can you find the photo of me on a flyer on Instagram?''
+\item \textbf{Look up and Locate}: When users know specific references or attributes about an item, such as date, location, or a person in the photo, and want to quickly locate the relevant media, such as ``Can you find the photo of me on a flyer on Instagram?
+(P4)''

 \item \textbf{Summarization Tasks}: Participants often need answers that summarize their collection of media, rather than finding a single item.
 For instance, P7 queried, ``Which subway stations in New York have art installations?''.